 - Prescription medication must be in the original child-proof container; showing the child's name, date, directions, an expiration date, and physician's name.
-(You can ask the pharmacy to dispense the medicine divided into two identical containers, so one can be left at the Center.) - We will not administer the first dose of any medication. - Parents can administer medication at the Center as needed. - If your child requires 2 doses of a medication each day, medication must be administered before and after center attendance.
+(You can ask the pharmacy to dispense the medicine divided into two identical containers, so one can be left at the Center.) - We will not administer the first dose of any medication. - Children are monitored post-administration of medication. - Parents can administer medication at the Center as needed. - If your child requires 2 doses of a medication each day, medication must be administered before and after center attendance.